JacopoMangiavacchi/SwEL/README.md

 The String extension checkCondition(), or checkCondition(withVariables:), will return a Bool value with the result of the evaluation if this is formally correct.
 It will throws different exceptions according to diffferent syntax error in the string value or variables dictionary.

+## Evaluating String expressions with RegExp inside the AND/OR conditions
+The following string regex functions could be used on both left and right operand of any conditions

+	Search(string, regexp)  			// return -1 if not found
+	SearchUpper(string, regexp)  		// return -1 if not found
+	SearchLower(string, regexp)  		// return -1 if not found

+	Substring(string, regexp)  			// return "" if not found
+	SubstringUpper(string, regexp)  	// return "" if not found
+	SubstringLower(string, regexp)  	// return "" if not found

+Here is an example of a complex condition evaluation containing complex expression with string functions:

+	let text = "This is a test for testing regexp" let condition = "Substring(\"\(text)\", regex) == result" try! condition.checkCondition(withVariables: ["regex" : "test|tost",  "result" : "test"])

 ## Evaluating mathematic expressions inside the AND/OR conditions

-Mathematic expressions could be used on both left and right operand of any conditions using the syntax Int() or Double()
+Mathematic expressions could be used on both left and right operand of any conditions using the following functions:

+	Int(expr)							// evaluate the math expr and return a Int value Double(expr)						// evaluate the math expr and return a Double value

 For example this is a condition containing some basic arithmetic operations:

 	let condition = "(var1 == 2.0 || Double(var2) > Double(var1 + 0.5)) && 'test' != 'ko'"

-More complex mathematic expressions could be used with the help of the following functions:
+Inside the expr passed to Int() or Double() functions more complex mathematic expressions could be used with the help of the following functions:

 	sqrt(x)
 	floor(x)